nilomr/pykanto/README.md

 ## Acknowledgements

-- `Many functions in pykanto/avgn`
-Sainburg T, Thielk M, Gentner TQ (2020) Finding, visualizing, and quantifying latent structure across diverse animal vocal repertoires.
+- Some of the methods in pykanto are directly inspired by those described in Sainburg T, Thielk M, Gentner TQ (2020) Finding, visualizing, and quantifying latent structure across diverse animal vocal repertoires.
 PLOS Computational Biology 16(10): e1008228.
-[DOI](https://doi.org/10.1371/journal.pcbi.1008228)

-- `pykanto/vocalseg` Code modified from Tim Sainburg.
-[Original repository](https://github.com/timsainb/vocalization-segmentation).
+[DOI](https://doi.org/10.1371/journal.pcbi.1008228).
+I have indicated this in the relevant method's docstring.

-- The `dereverberate()` function, [here](https://github.com/nilomr/great-tit-song/blob/24d9527d0512e6d735e9849bc816511c9eb24f99/pykanto/greti/audio/filter.py#L66), is based on code by Robert Lachlan ([Luscinia](https://rflachlan.github.io/Luscinia/)).
+- The [`dereverberate`](https://github.com/nilomr/pykanto/blob/b11f3b59301f444f8098d76da96cc87bd9cb624b/pykanto/signal/filter.py#L14) function is based on code by Robert Lachlan that is part of [Luscinia](https://rflachlan.github.io/Luscinia/), a software for bioacoustic archiving, measurement and analysis.

 --------

-<p><small>A project by Nilo M. Recalde | based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>.</small></p>
+<p><small>A project by Nilo M. Recalde</small></p>